Princeton Legacy Acceptance Rate

-A total of 684 legacy students applied to be a part of the class of 2020, and 217 of them were into Princeton legacy acceptance rate.
+At Princeton, a total of 684 legacy students applied for the Class of 2020, and 217 of them became part of the Princeton legacy acceptance rate.
 The overall acceptance rate is calculated to be 31.7% as a result of this.
 This rate was a significant increase from their annual average rate of 6.5%, which was a far cry from this rate.

 In recent years, the ethical propriety of legacies at prestigious educational institutions has come under scrutiny.
 Although this may also have an effect on the acceptance rate, it most likely has more of an impact on the reporting than it does on the actual acceptance rate.
-There is a rationale for why the legacy acceptance rate for the class of 2020 is the most recent one available.
-Because doing so could invite criticism, Princeton prefers to keep this information under wraps.
-The rate is believed to be high enough to warrant continued criticism in this regard.
-Even if this rate is lower than what it was for the Class of 2020, it is likely that it is still a significant amount higher than the acceptance rate overall.
+Thus, Princeton and other elite universities prefer to withhold their admission rates in the recent years.

 Does Being A Legacy Help At Princeton?